 Anxiety and/or depression during pregnancy or after birth is very common, with approximately 1 in 5 Mums and 1 in 10 Dads being affected.
 While most Mums experience "baby blues" in the first days up to two weeks following the birth, this should not be overbearing or feel unmanageable.
 If it does, please get in contact for a consultation.

-I have training in both Acceptance and Commitment Therapy and Cognitive Behavioural Therapy and am able to help you personally, as well as referring you to a psychologist through a GP Mental Health Care Plan, and a psychiatrist if needed.
+I have training in Acceptance and Commitment Therapy, Cognitive Behavioural Therapy, Interpersonal Therapy and Narrative Therapy, and I am able to help you personally, as well as referring you to a psychologist through a GP Mental Health Care Plan, and a psychiatrist if needed.